👪 Office 365 in education - Setting up a class - Starter Guide

 Create a Office 365 environment

 Logging in as an administrator - the first time

 Tip: Multiple administrators for Office 365 are designated.

 Complete the settings:

 Add your domain, choose TXT record.

 Add the TXT record on your domain hosting and do the domain sophistication.

 Add your first colleagues in this wizard.
 It is better and safer that you will not own alone tenant.
 2 tenant-administrators are recommended.

 Set all domain records correctly.
 MX for Exchange (emails), Cname for easy Outlook configuration.

-Set an MX record - usually constructed with domain-be.mail.protection.outlook.com
+Set an MX record - usually built with domain-be.mail.protection.outlook.com

 Set a CName for Autodiscover from Outlook to outlook.office.com

 adding a TXT Record for validation and claiming the Office 365 domain is also required.

 Once you have done everything you can go through the wizard and come out here.

 Launching Microsoft Teams for the first time

 Browse to: https://teams.microsoft.com - or in the Office 365 navigation, press Microsoft Teams.

 Teachers, start here!

 The first time you launch Microsoft Teams you will be given the option to create a class.
 This can also be accomplished later through the admin panel.

 Press: Teachers: start here - in this article you can find information to set up Microsoft Teams for a class.